-Brothers Food & Wine is one of Toronto’s new gems that recently made it in #8 of enRoute’s Canada’s Best New Restaurants 2017.
-Located in Yorkville, you’ll feel the ground shaking while you dine because the restaurant is right above Bay Subway station, and actually beside subway entrance.
+Brothers Food and Wine is one of Toronto’s gems that made it in #8 of enRoute’s Canada’s Best New Restaurants 2017.
+Located in Yorkville neighbourhood, you’ll feel the ground shaking while you dine because the restaurant is right above Bay Subway station, and actually beside subway entrance.

-The best way to describe the food here is simple yet executed perfectly, using seasonal and local ingredients.
-The menu is a simple one-pager from cheapest (snacks and appetizers) to priciest (main entrees).
+The best way to describe the food at Brothers Toronto is simple yet executed perfectly, using seasonal and local ingredients.
+The menu is a simple one-pager from the cheapest (snacks and appetizers) to priciest (main entrees).

 There is no tasting menu option, but portions are reasonably generous.
 I recommend you to order a couple of dishes to share so you can try more.

-Their dishes have some Mediterranean influence to it as can be seen with the use of tarragon.
+Dishes at Brothers have some Mediterranean influences as can be seen with the use of tarragon.

-The same can be said for their Steelhead Trout with manzanilla, which was perfectly cooked having a moist and tender meat and crunchy skin.
+The same can be said for their Steelhead Trout with manzanilla, which was perfectly cooked having moist and tender meat and crispy skin.

 For pasta lovers, you can’t go wrong with the Tagliatelle with its al dente homemade noodles going so well with the soft, fresh stracciatella.
 Note that you might find the dish a bit bitter due to the dandelion.

-There’s not a lot of these kinds of restaurants in Toronto so Brothers is a must-try in the city.
+There’s not a lot of these kinds of restaurants in Toronto so Brothers Food and Wine is a must-try in the city.
 It is definitely one of Toronto’s best new restaurants.